Mark Prescott: Career

 In the early days of his of career Prescott employed assistant trainers for a period of two years but since 1999 William Butler has occupied the position and will take over the licence when Prescott retires.
 His former assistants include leading trainer William Haggas.
 George Duffield was stable jockey at Heath House for 31 seasons from 1974, winning 830 races for Prescott.
 He was succeeded by Seb Sanders, with Luke Morris riding as first jockey to the yard since 2012.

+Author Jilly Cooper spoke to Prescott as part of her research for the novel Mount!

 Personal life

 Prescott is unmarried.
-His interests include field sports such as hare coursing, fox hunting and bullfighting.
+His interests include field sports such as hare coursing, fox hunting and bullfighting, he also developed a deep passion for the Gaelic game of hurling through his companionship with a young Newtownshandrum boy named Eric Curtin.
 On 1 September 2009, Prescott and television cook Clarissa Dickson-Wright received an absolute discharge from Scarborough Magistrates' Court after pleading guilty to hare coursing whilst attending an event organized by Yorkshire Greyhound Field Trialling Club in March 2007.